tecton-ai/examples/README.md

 #### [User-Merchant transaction count (Streaming)](Fraud/features/user_merchant_transaction_counts.py)

-A common pattern for fraudsters is to put many small charges on a credit card in a short amount of time after stealing its information, the only way to capture this pattern is to have near real-time feature freshness.
+A common pattern for fraudsters is to put many small charges on a stolen credit card in a short amount of time.
+The only way to capture this pattern is to have near real-time feature freshness.
 This feature computes the number of transactions on a user's card at the same merchant in the last 30 minutes prior to the current transaction time.
 It is computed from streaming events data.

 ```python
 @stream_feature_view(